Semiparametric Efficient Inference in Adaptive Experiments: Introduction

 Our contributions are both theoretical and empirical.
-Theoretically, we provide semiparametric efficient (approximate) inference at fixed times.
-Empirically, we adapt state-of-the-art CSs and show superior performance in a sequential testing setting using a treatment assignment policy from our fixed-time theory.
+Theoretically, we provide semiparametric efficient (approximate) inference at fixed times under weaker (more general) conditions than in the previous literature.
+Empirically, we adapt state-of-the-art CSs to the setting of adaptive A/B tests and show superior performance in a sequential testing setting using a treatment assignment policy from our fixed-time theory.
 Explicitly, our contributions are: \begin{itemize} \item \textbf{Theory: } We prove a central limit theorem for the A2IPW estimator under weaker assumptions than those utilized by \citet{kato2021}, enabling approximately valid inference at fixed sample sizes.
 While these results are valid for arbitrary adaptive designs (with some mild restrictions), we propose a design which adaptively truncates the treatment assignment probabilities for finite sample stability \citep{waudbysmith2022anytimevalid}.
 We show that this estimator is semiparametric efficient when paired with the proposed design.

-\item \textbf{Empirical Results: }We couple the A2IPW estimator with anytime-valid methods which yield much tighter intervals (more powerful inference) than Kato's employed methods.
+\item \textbf{Empirical Results: }We couple the A2IPW estimator with anytime-valid methods which yield much tighter intervals (more powerful inference) than the methods in \citet{kato2021}.
 We derive CSs based on test (super)martingales \citep{waudbysmith2022estimating}, as well as asymptotic CSs \citep{waudbysmith2023timeuniform}. \end{itemize} To offer a demonstrative example, Figure~\ref{fig:single_iter} compares our CSs to previous work for a single sequential experiment.
 Our inference methods provide narrower intervals, leading to higher statistical power.